Harshin1V/rag-app/README.md

 5. Enter the **environment name** (e.g., `dev`, `staging`, `prod`) you wish to clean up.
 6. Click "Run workflow".
 This will execute the `scripts/cleanup.sh` script with the necessary context.

-#### Using the Cleanup Script Manually:
-**Warning**: This script will delete resources.
-Ensure you have the correct AWS credentials and region configured for your AWS CLI, and that you are targeting the correct environment.
-1. Ensure `jq` is installed:
-    ```bash
-    # On Debian/Ubuntu
-    sudo apt-get update && sudo apt-get install -y jq
-    # On macOS (using Homebrew)
-    brew install jq
-    ```
-2. Navigate to the `scripts` directory:
-    ```bash
-    cd scripts
-    ```
-3. Make the script executable:
-    ```bash
-    chmod +x cleanup.sh
-    ```
-4. Run the script, providing the necessary environment variables.
-The script expects `PROJECT_NAME`, `STAGE`, and `AWS_REGION` to be set.
-You can set them inline:
-    ```bash
-    PROJECT_NAME="your-project-name" STAGE="dev" AWS_REGION="us-east-1" ./cleanup.sh
-    ```
-    (Replace with your actual project name, stage, and region).
-    The script has built-in confirmations but destructive actions are significant.
----

-### 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:
-1. Fork the repository.
-2. Create a new feature branch (e.g., `git checkout -b feature/new-ai-model-integration`).
-3. Make your changes and commit them with clear messages (e.g., `git commit -m 'feat: Add support for Claude 3 model'`).
-4. Push your changes to your forked repository (`git push origin feature/new-ai-model-integration`).
-5. Open a Pull Request to the `develop` branch of the original repository.

----

-> **Note**: Deploying this infrastructure will incur AWS charges.
-Always review the output of `terraform plan` before applying changes to understand potential costs and resource modifications.
->
-> **Security Best Practice**: Never commit secrets directly to your Git repository.
-Use GitHub Secrets for CI/CD variables and manage sensitive application configurations (like API keys) securely, for instance, through AWS Secrets Manager populated via secure Terraform variables or post-deployment steps.